Sample-path large deviations for unbounded additive functionals of the reflected random walk: Model description and main results

 \subsection{Busy period asymptotics}

-It is clear that a large deviations analysis of the area under a busy period is an indispensable component for deriving the sample path LDP of $\bar Y_n$ in Theorem~\ref{SPLDPYN}.
-Our next two theorems provide the asymptotic estimation for the tails of $W_1$ and $\bar V_n$, showing that they exhibit Weibull behavior.
+It is clear that a large deviations analysis of the area under a busy period is indispensable for deriving the sample-path LDP of $\bar Y_n$ in Theorem~\ref{SPLDPYN}.
+Our next two theorems provide the asymptotic estimation for the tails of $W_1$ and $V_n$, showing that they exhibit Weibull behavior.
+We will discuss their statements and defer their proofs to Section \ref{sec:firstproofsection}. \begin{theorem} \linksinthm{subexpbusyperiod-zero} Recall that $W_1 = \sum_{k=1}^{T_1} X_k^p$ and $\alpha = 1/(1+p)$.
+It holds that